k43in/LibraryDatabase/README.md

 - A SQL database management system (DBMS) such as MySQL, PostgreSQL, or SQL Server.
 - A SQL client tool to execute the provided scripts.

-## Usage

-After setting up the database, you can interact with it using SQL queries to perform CRUD (Create, Read, Update, Delete) operations.
-The provided stored procedures and views will help in streamlining these interactions.

-## Contributing